jamii/imp/diary.md

 All tests pass.

 Early bench results (median, in ms, to 2 sf).
 Imp 0.30 31 82 54.
 Pg 6.8 530 180 120.
 SQLite 250 200 93 87.

+Ok, what next?
+Completing all the JOB queries has to come last, because I want to test the number of attempts required to get a good variable ordering by hand.
+I want to use read-write balanced data-structures in Imp for a fair comparison, instead of the read-optimized arrays I have at the moment, but I don't know if I have time to finish that before the end of the week.
+One of the steps towards that though is moving from Triejoin to a different worst-case join that makes fewer assumptions about the layout of the data.
+I'll try it using the same indexes I have now and see if it hurts performance at all.